-- Ask the child's parent or caregiver about practicalities of use and provide additional counselling or instruction if needed. - Use survey tools to track the child's progress over time.
+- Ask the child's parent or caregiver about practicalities of use and provide additional counseling or instruction if needed. - Use of parent report measures/questionnaires to track the child's progress over time.

 Objective measurements may need to be tailored to the child's age and fitting status.